lqc/thinkcspy/source/app_e.rst

 Functions are called, or activated, and while they're busy they create their own stack frame which holds local variables.
 A local variable is one that belongs to the current activation.
 As soon as the function returns (whether from an explicit return statement or because Python reached the last statement), the stack frame and its local variables are all destroyed.
-The important consquence of this is that a function cannot use its own variables to remember any kind of state between different activations.
+The important consequence of this is that a function cannot use its own variables to remember any kind of state between different activations.
 It cannot count how many times it has been called, or remember to switch colours between red and blue UNLESS it makes use of variables that are global.
 Global variables will survive even after our function has exited, so they are the